Image of Assistant Dog, Shutterstock ID - 444424942

 Cunard accepts registered service and assistance dogs on board for the benefit of our guests, subject to compliance with international travel regulations.

-Cunard accepts registered service and assistance dogs on board as long as they have been specifically trained to assist a disabled person either by carrying out tasks on behalf of the owner or performing functions that address the needs of a disabled person arising out of their disability.
+Cunard accepts registered service and assistance dogs on board as long as they have been specifically trained to assist a guest with a disability, either by carrying out tasks on behalf of the owner or performing functions that address their specific needs.
 This definition accords with the definition of a service and assistance dog set out in the Equality Act.

-The dog must be certified by an organisation that is a full member of Assistance Dogs International (ADI) or International Guide Dog Federation (IGDF), the accrediting bodies for service and assistance dog organisations worldwide or, in the case that the dog is owner-trained, they have received accreditation from the Assistance Dogs Assessment Association (ADAA) and have the necessary documentation to verify this accreditation.
-This is in line with our license issued by DEFRA.
+The dog must be certified by an organisation that is a full member of Assistance Dogs International (ADI) or the International Guide Dog Federation (IGDF), the accrediting bodies for service and assistance dog organisations worldwide.
+Alternatively, in the event that the dog is owner-trained, they must have received accreditation from the Assistance Dogs Assessment Association (ADAA) and hold the necessary documentation to verify this accreditation.
+This is in line with our licence issued by DEFRA.

 All service and assistance dogs are carried free of charge.
-You can notify us that you will be bringing a service and assistance dog in the on board needs questionnaire, available on My Cunard for you to complete before you sail.
+You can notify us that you will be travelling with a service and assistance dog via the On Board Needs Questionnaire, available on My Cunard for you to complete before you sail.

-Service and assistance dogs may not be permitted ashore in certain ports of call, in line with current Department for Environment, Food and Rural Affairs (DEFRA) regulations which apply in the UK.
-If you indicate within your questionnaire that you will be taking a service and assistance dog on board, we will forward the relevant paperwork for you to complete and return to us with any supplementary information that is required.
+Service and assistance dogs may not be permitted ashore in certain ports of call, in line with current Department for Environment, Food and Rural Affairs (DEFRA) regulations, which apply in the UK, or in accordance with local national requirements.
+If you indicate within your questionnaire that you will be bringing a service and assistance dog on board, we will forward the relevant paperwork for you to complete and return to us, along with any required supplementary information.
 Please refer to the DEFRA website for the most up-to-date information.

-We would advise all owners to carry their dog's identification card, or similar, with them at all times in case local authorities require proof.
-Guests with a service and assistance dog are not required to travel with a companion provided they are able to undertake day-to-day tasks independently.
+We advise all owners to carry their dog's identification card, or similar documentation, with them at all times in case local authorities require proof.
+Guests travelling with a service or assistance dog are not required to travel with a companion, provided they are able to undertake day-to-day tasks independently.

 Accessibility with Cunard